Exercising During Pregnancy

 There are a number of other medical and obstetric conditions that may lead to the need to modify or stop an exercise program.
 This is why it is wise to consult a midwife or doctor so they can assess the appropriateness of beginning or continuing with an exercising during pregnancy (American College of Obstetricians and Gynecologists, 1994).

-exercising during pregnancy benefits
+exercising during first trimester

-- exercising during pregnancy
+- does exercising during pregnancy help with labor

-- exercising during pregnancy second trimester
+- exercising during pregnancy first trimester

-- exercising during first trimester
+- exercising during pregnancy benefits